Voyager-class cruise ship: History

 The Voyager class was named Project Eagle prior to launch.
-The project begain in 1995 after a series of marketing studies.
-Eagle aimed to attract cruisers who did not consider themsleves "cruise ship people".
+The project began in 1995 after a series of marketing studies.
+Eagle aimed to attract cruisers who did not consider themselves "cruise ship people".

 Voyager of the Seas was the first of Royal Caribbean's ships to feature a large open space in the centre of the ship known as the Royal Promenade, which has become a staple of future Royal Caribbean International ships, as well as being adopted by other cruise lines in various forms.
 The Royal Promenade was inspired by Harri Kulovaara, who was VP of Quality Assurance at RCI in the 1990s, who designed a similar feature on a Silja Lines ferry.

 Design

 Voyager-class ships have a diesel-electric powertrain.
 They are powered by six Wärtsilä 46 diesel engines, giving a total output of 75,600 kW.
-The generated electric power drives three 14 megawatt ABB Azipod azimuth thrusters (two steerable and one fixed).
+The generated electric power supplies power to the 14 megawatt ABB Azipod azimuth thrusters (two steerable and one fixed).

 The Voyager class featured some world firsts for cruise ships when it debuted, including the first rock climbing wall (mounted on the funnel) and ice-skating rink at sea.

 The class' architecture was assigned to different architects and firms, some of which had no previous cruise ship experience.
 For example, the 1,350-seat La Scala Theatre on Voyager of the seas was designed by architect Wilson Butler Lodge, inspired by the Milan Opera House and bringing cruise-first features of Broadway theatres.
 This is the first time Royal Caribbean used theatre planning and design consultants for its onboard theatres.